mph-/lcapy/doc/expressions.rst

 - `divide_top_and_bottom(expr)` divides numerator and denominator by `expr`.

+- `evalf()` returns floating point number (as Python float or complex type) if expression can be evaluated

-- `evalf()` returns floating point number if expression can be evaluated.
+- `evaluate` returns floating point number (as SymPy float or complex type) if expression can be evaluated.
+If passed an NumPy array, an array of NumPy float or complex types is returned.

 - `initial_value()` returns result at :math:`t = 0`.